 - When submitting an application, a candidate should produce full and detailed information regarding his/her teaching timetable and the school calendar, and any subsequent changes should be promptly reported. - A minimum of 5 days' notice prior to a visit is normally given by an assessor to a candidate.
-Candidates should contact the Language Teacher Qualifications Team of the Education Bureau within the assessment period if they have any questions. - Candidates should ensure that the lesson to be assessed is conducted in English as far as possible.
-The use of Cantonese is not encouraged and, if it is judged to be unnecessary, will adversely affect the assessment. - Candidates are required to organise their lessons in such a way that all the skills required can be demonstrated.
+Candidates should contact the Language Teacher Qualifications Team of the EDB within the assessment period if they have any questions. - Candidates should ensure that the lesson to be assessed is conducted in English as far as possible.
+The use of Cantonese is not encouraged and, if it is judged to be unnecessary, will adversely affect the assessment. - Candidates are required to organise their lessons in such a way that all the skills required can be demonstrated. - None of the following is allowed during the Classroom Language Assessment: - i. audio and/or video recording; - ii. simultaneous online teaching or broadcast; - iii. co-teaching; and - iv. lesson observation by a person/people other than the assessor(s), including peer lesson observation.